Mwangi-dan/Sentiment-analysis_Group-project/README.md

 | LSTM Model           | 95.5%    | 67.2%    | 69.0%      | 65.5%  |
 | Fine-Tuned LSTM      | 95.7%    | 66.8%    | 73.6%      | 61.1%  |
 | BERT Transformer     | 93.0%    | -        | -          | -      |

+## Usage
+- Download the notebook and run the cells
+- Save the models; either the traditional model or deep learning model
+- Run the model with words to gauge the sentiment of the words

 ## Conclusion